-Instead, try a counting breath exercise to learn breath regulation.Sitting straight and comfortably, breath in to the count of four.
-Hold the breath the the count of four, then exhale to the count of four.
-FInally hold the breath out to the count of four before starting the cycle again with the in breath.
+Instead, try a counting breath exercise to learn breath regulation, sitting straight and comfortably, breath in to the count of four.
+Hold the breath to a count of four, then exhale to the count of four.
+Finally hold the breath out to the count count of four before starting the cycle again with the in breath.

 Sun salutation with correct breathing

 The 12-pose sun salutation is typically the introductory exercise for new Yoga students.
 If you and your child know sun salutation, use it to promote deeper breathing.
 Traditionally each position is paired with inhaling, exhaling or inhaling-and-exhaling.
 Thus you would inhale-and-exhale for the first position (standing with palms pressed together in front of your chest).
 Then you would inhale deeply as you bring your hands straight up over your head and bending slightly back for the second position, and exhaling as you bend forward to touch your toes for the third.

 In classical yoga training focusing on the breath is actually more emphasized than the correct position.
 In fat, you;ll notice that the positions become easier, and you become more limber the more you concentrate on the breath.
 Refer to a yoga manual or online resource to review the positions and the breathing instructions.